Get started by searching below:

 Stage 3 Bedsore Prognosis

-A prognosis is an expected health outcome of a disease.
-The prognosis for a stage 3 bedsore is worse than the lower stages but still fairly decent — they typically take 1-4 months to heal.
+A prognosis is an expected health outcome of a medical condition.
+The prognosis for a stage 3 pressure ulcer is worse than the lower stages but still fairly decent — they typically take 1-4 months to heal.

-However, stage 3 bedsores can be life-threatening.
-If left untreated, stage 3 bedsores may progress to stage 4 bedsores, reaching ligaments and exposing bone.
-Infections associated with bedsores can even trigger a condition called sepsis, which can be fatal.
+However, stage 3 bedsores can be life-threatening if left untreated.
+Stage 3 bedsores may progress to stage 4 bedsores, reaching ligaments and exposing bone.
+Infections associated with bedsores can even trigger sepsis, which can be fatal.

-Doctors can provide a more accurate prognosis based on the specifics in each patient’s case.
+Doctors can provide a more accurate prognosis based on the specifics of each patient’s case.

-Wound care is essential to start the healing process for a pressure injury.
-Those with stage 3 bedsores should go to a doctor right away for treatments.
+With stage 3 pressure ulcer treatment, wound care is essential to start the healing process.
+Anyone with stage 3 bedsores should be seen by a doctor right away.

 • Antibiotics to fight infection